 And if you'd rather dive straight into your career once you graduate, you'll also be ready for work in areas such as commercial research, smoking cessation, health promotion and chronic illness management.

 What you'll experience

 On this course, you'll:

-- Receive expert guidance on the application of over 300 psychometrics tests, including those designed for adults, children, education and post-traumatic stress, as well as over 50 specific to the Health Psychology field
+- Receive expert guidance on the application of over 300 psychometric tests including those designed for adults, children, education and post-traumatic stress as well as over 50 specific to the Health Psychology field.

 Through our existing networks, students will forge many useful links with the local community whilst they are studying.
 For example, the University of Portsmouth is in Partnership with local NHS Trusts which allows us to work collaboratively with local healthcare providers.
 We also have active networks linking the University with the local community and wider, for example, the University of Portsmouth Ageing Network (UPAN).

 Careers and opportunities

 After the course, you could go on to Stage 2 training to become a Chartered Health Psychologist.
 You could also: